riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/Services/readme.md

 # Using Waypoint Navigation ROS Services in the VRX Simulation
 Currently, the Station-keeping and Wayfinding tasks are both performed using the WAMV_Way_Point class.
 Both ROS services used by the WAMV_Way_Point class will need to be called in order to run station_keeping.py and wayfinding.py using manually inputted GPS coordinates.

-__Below is the procedure for calling the way_point and way_point_cmd services for the purpose of station-keeping or wayfinding.__
+__This is a tutorial for calling the way_point and way_point_cmd services for the purpose of station-keeping or wayfinding.__

 ## Prerequisites